 Zags take their time in defeating Quinnipiac

-The 11th-ranked Zags missed shots, lots of shots, from beyond the 3-point arc, including several without a defender in the vicinity.
-They had trouble, at times, dealing with Quinnipiac’s 1-3-1 zone defense.
+The 11th-ranked Zags missed shots, lots of shots, from beyond the arc, including many without a defender in the vicinity.
+They had trouble solving Quinnipiac’s zone defense.

-They had defensive lapses, once leaving Quinnipiac leading scorer Reggie Oliver alone to drain a mid-range jumper.
+They had defensive lapses, leaving Quinnipiac leading scorer Reggie Oliver alone for an uncontested jumper.

-Quinnipiac (0-3) kept it interesting for nearly 28 minutes, pulling within 50-40 on Oliver’s bank shot.
+Quinnipiac kept it interesting until roughly 12 minutes remained, pulling within 50-40 on Oliver’s bank shot.

-Gonzaga guard Jordan Mathews had missed seven straight 3s – four against the Bobcats and three against Bryant last Friday – before burying a catch-and-shoot 3 from the wing.
+Gonzaga wing Jordan Mathews had missed seven straight 3s, four against the Bobcats and three against Bryant last Friday, when he took a pass on the wing and buried a trey.

 Mathews repeated the feat on the next possession and GU was up 16.
 Johnathan Williams then delivered three consecutive field goals inside and Gonzaga’s lead was 20.

-Zach Collins’ three-point play made it a 23-point margin, GU’s largest of the game.
+Zach Collins’ three-point play made it a 23-point bulge.

-If you’re a fan of turnovers and errant 3-pointers the first half was for you.
+If you’re a fan of turnovers and missed 3-pointers the first half was for you.
 The teams combined to go 3 of 21 from distance and commit 22 turnovers, 13 by Quinnipiac.

-Collins scored all eight of his first-half points in the span of 3 1/2 minutes as GU eased in front 24-17.
+Collins scored all eight of his first-half points in the next 3-½ minutes as GU eased in front 24-17.

-The Bobcats pulled within one at 26-25, but GU reserve forward Killian Tillie’s steal and dunk fueled a late 11-0 run.
-The Zags misfired on their first seven 3-pointers before Perkins connected from distance.
+The Bobcats pulled within 26-25 on Oliver’s bank shot.
+GU reserve forward Killian Tillie’s steal and dunk fueled a late 11-0 run.
+The Zags misfired on their first seven 3-pointers, several coming against Quinnipiac’s zone defense, before Josh Perkins connected from distance.

-The Bobcats scored the last four points to close within eight at the break.
-The difference was primarily at the free-throw line where Gonzaga, taking advantage of 12 minutes in the bonus, hit 10 of 12 to Quinnipiac’s 3 of 4.
+The Bobcats scored the last four points to close within nine at the break.
+The difference was primarily at the free-throw line where GU, taking advantage of 12 minutes in the bonus, hit 10 of 12 to Quinnipiac’s 3 of 4.